Hohhot: Republican era

 In 1913, the government of the new Republic of China united the garrison town of Suiyuan and the old town of Guihua as Guisui (歸綏 (归绥, Guīsuí Guīsuī); postal: Kweisui).
 Guisui town was the center of Guisui County (歸綏縣 (归绥县, Guīsuí Xiàn Guīsuī Xiàn)) and the capital of Suiyuan Province in northern China.
 A bubonic plague outbreak in 1917 and the connection of Guisui to railway links in Shanxi, Shaanxi, Hebei, and Beijing helped renew the economy of Guisui town by forming links with eastern China and western China's Xinjiang province.
 In 1918, the American specialist on Inner Asia Owen Lattimore noted Guisui's ethnic composition as "a town purely Han Chinese except for the Lama monasteries ... the Tümeds are now practically nonexistent and the nearest Mongolians are to be sought at 50 or 60 mi distance on the plateau."
-During the progressive Japanese invasion of China in the 1930s, the Japanese created the puppet state of Mengjiang headed by Prince De, who renamed Guisui "Blue City" (Hohhot; (厚和市 (Hòuhé shì)).
+During the progressive Japanese invasion of China in the 1930s, the Japanese created the puppet state of Mengjiang headed by Prince De, who renamed Guisui "Blue City" Hohhot; (厚和市 (Hòuhé shì)).
 After the surrender of Japan in 1945, the Republic of China changed the name back to Guisui.
-The Communist Party of China's forces drove out General Fu Zuoyi, the Republic's commander in Suiyuan, during the Chinese Civil War, and after the Chinese Revolution in 1949, Guisui was renamed Hohhot.
+The Chinese Communist Party's forces drove out General Fu Zuoyi, the Republic's commander in Suiyuan, during the Chinese Civil War, and after the Chinese Communist Revolution in 1949, Guisui was renamed Hohhot.